aristanetworks/ansible-collection-eos-l3ls-evpn/ansible_collections/arista/avd/docs/contribution/authoring_eos_cli_config_gen.md

     - Highlight the key names in description, like - `<key_name>`.
 4. **Type Conversion:** Add `convert_types: [str]` for `type: int` keys.
 5. **Defaults:** Avoid using `defaults` in eos_cli_config_gen.
+6. **Min/Max:** Specify min/max values in the schema if they are defined in the EOS CLI.

 ### Creating Jinja2 Templates